koenderks/jfa/cran-comments.md

 * Linux install (on GitHub actions), R release

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There were 2 NOTES:

+* checking installed package size ...
+NOTE. installed size is 5.7Mb. sub-directories of 1Mb or more: doc 2.3Mb; lib: 2.7Mb
+* GNU make is a SystemRequirements.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.